kimmobrunfeldt/fix-outline/README.md

 `fix-outline` disables outline until user actually uses keyboard navigation. **It works out of the box with your existing CSS.**

 This very small library has no dependencies and supports all modern browsers, including IE8+.

+**Note:** *Chromium's behavior to outline buttons on click [is intentional](https://code.google.com/p/chromium/issues/detail?id=305356).
+To my mind, this library is a good compromise between visual look and accessibility.*

 ## Install